soma-y1029/Sentiment-Analysis-NLP/README.md

-# Sample-Tweets-NLP
-Natural Language Processing of Sentiment Analysis with NLTK
+# Natural Language Processing of Sentiment Analysis with NLTK

 Trained with NLTK's tweets sample